jeremyrayjewell/mini-siem-dashboard/README.md

     curl -X POST http://localhost:5000/admin/reset-events

+### Internet-facing use

+This project is suitable for deployment as a small internet-facing honeypot in a home-lab or research environment.
+If you expose it publicly:

+- Run it in an **isolated** environment (separate from production systems and sensitive data).
+- Treat all incoming traffic as potentially hostile.
+- Do not reuse any secrets, credentials, or keys from other environments.

 ## Architecture

 - **Honeypot traps**
   - Python socket listeners on high ports for SSH, FTP, RDP, MySQL, Redis, and MongoDB.
   - Each connection generates a JSON event appended to `data/events.json` (up to 10,000 events).

 - **Flask backend**
   - Serves the static dashboard (HTML/CSS/JS).
   - Exposes `/api/stats` which returns:
     - Aggregated counts (total events, last 24 hours, top IPs, top ports)
     - Recent events with enriched fields (IP, protocol, port, banner_sent, etc.).

 - **Frontend dashboard**
   - Single-page UI using:
     - Chart.js for: